unionai-oss/pandera/README.md

 <hr>

+# A Statistical Data Testing Toolkit

-*A dataframe validation library for scientists, engineers, and analysts seeking correctness.*
+*A data validation library for scientists, engineers, and analysts seeking correctness.*

 <br>